 Mostar, Bosnia and Herzegovina – the town with ‘that bridge’!
 Make no mistake, the bridge known as Stari Most, Mostar is just as incredible in the stone flesh as it is in photos.
 The main problem with Mostar is that the secret is out, everyone who travels to Bosnia’s capital city, Sarajevo, makes the very scenic journey to Mostar, the cultural capital of the Herzegovina region.
-Here are my tips on getting the best out of your trip to Mostar.
+Here are my tips on getting the best out of your trip including things to do in Mostar.